quantumlib/Cirq/docs/google/calibration.md

     two_qubit_parallel_sycamore_gate_xeb_cycle_incoherent_error_per_cycle

 These metrics are calculated the same way as the 2-qubit isolated XEB error metrics.
-However, this metric calculates the error of multiple 2-qubit cycles at a time.
-Four different discrete patterns of 2-qubits are calculated, with each pair of qubits in only one pattern.
+However, this metric quantifies the error of multiple parallel 2-qubit cycles at a time.
+Four different discrete patterns of 2-qubits are used, with each pair of qubits in only one pattern.

 Since there are many different possible layouts of parallel two-qubit gates and each layout may have different cross-talk effects, users may want to perform